§ 1 · Verdict

 TownSq works for self-managed HOAs that prioritize homeowner engagement and community communication, can accept basic financial tools, and have no pressing reserve fund compliance obligations.
 The free entry tier and low-cost paid plans fit volunteer board budgets.

-BoardStack was built for the volunteer board running its own community with reserve fund compliance as a core operational requirement.
+We built BoardStack ($29-$149/mo billed annually flat) for the volunteer board running its own community with reserve fund compliance as a core operational requirement.
+Fund accounting separates operating and reserve funds by default, and reserve compliance tracking works against your reserve study targets.
 Neither AppFolio nor TownSq was designed for that use case.

 PROS & CONS